google/briolette/docs/design/explainers/technical_overview.md

 - by the operator (or its delegates)

-These services are necessary to sustained operation of the system, but their uptime or performance is not related to transaction settlement or throughoput.
+These services are necessary to sustained operation of the system, but their up time or performance is not related to transaction settlement or throughput.

 ---
 ## Wallet Vendor Services